chengkunli96/ICP/README.md

 ```

 ## Experiments
 You can read the code of my experiments to find out the usage of ICP function.
-And more experiment details can be found in this [report](https://github.com/mremilien/ICP/blob/main/docs/report.pdf).For doing this:
+And more experiment details can be found in this [report](https://github.com/mremilien/ICP/blob/main/docs/report.pdf).

-You should make sure all of dependencies have been build.
+For run these experiment code, you should make sure all of dependencies have been build.
 And next,
 ```
 cd src/
 ```